No Code/Low Code vs Traditional Development: Key Differences

 What’s powerful is not that logic is fast to create, but that platforms enforce structure.
 You don’t have to think about execution order, asynchronicity, or REST calls.
 It’s handled.

 A triggered workflow in a platform like Make or Xano is designed to succeed unless it fails.
-There’s built-in retries, batching, fallbacks — without you thinking about any of it.
+There’s built-in retries, batching, and fallbacks without you thinking about any of it.

 3. You inherit infrastructure design without needing to know it